Foods That Cause Gas In Babies

 - Gas drops can be used after consulting a paediatrician.

-- Feed your baby smaller volumes at frequent intervals.
+- Feed your baby smaller amount at frequent intervals.

 - Keep your baby upright at an angle of 45 degrees during, and for about half-an-hour after, a feed.